Kevin Grove

 My current research activities further develop these topics through four projects:

-As part of a number of interdisciplinary and transdisciplinary research networks, my work in Miami situates recent resilience planning initiatives in the region’s wider history of racial violence and segregated urban governance.
-Our research conducted through the support of the NSF-funded Urban Resilience to Extremes Sustainability Research Network examined how Miami resilience initiatives are both reproducing and challenging techniques of racialized governance that shape political norms and expectations in South Florida.
-Ongoing research supported through the Andrew W. Mellon Foundation-funded Race, Risk and Resilience: Building a Local-to-Global ‘Commons for Justice’ project features collaborative research with community organizations engaging with and contesting resilience planning to articulate competing visions of a future Miami.
-Previous research supported through the National Science Foundation’s Urban Resilience to Extremes – Sustainability Research Network explored how equity-oriented resilience planning in Greater Miami and the Beaches challenged and reinforced racially exclusionary urban governance practices.
-See:
+As part of a number of interdisciplinary and transdisciplinary research networks, my work in Miami situates recent resilience planning initiatives in the region’s wider history of exclusionary urban governance.
+Our research conducted through the support of the National Science Foundation’s Urban Resilience to Extremes – Sustainability Research Network examined how Miami resilience initiatives are both reproducing and challenging governance techniques that shape political norms and expectations in South Florida.
+Ongoing research supported through the Andrew W. Mellon Foundation-funded ‘Commons for Justice’ project features collaborative research with community organizations engaging resilience planning to articulate competing visions of a future Miami.

 Grove, K., Cox, S. and Barnett, A. 2020.
 Racializing Resilience: Assemblage, Critique and Contested Futures in Greater Miami Resilience Planning.
 Annals of the American Association of Geographers 110(5): 1613-1630.